jmtavares/yconoclast.github.io/_posts/2015-7-11-Hello-Ladies-and-Gentlemen.md

 title: Hello Ladies and Gentlemen
 ---

-In my blog I will talk about web development, new frameworks, old frameworks, music in general, guitars, pedals, amps...
+In my blog I will talk about web development, new frameworks, old frameworks...

 Basically everything I like :)